Jukkales/NecroLens/README.md

    - Invisible Traps, Chest bombs and Hoards are ServerSide only! (expect you use a Pomander)
  - Highlight of objects once near
  - Respawn and Floor timer
- - Pomander tracker ofg static floor effects
+ - Pomander tracker of static floor effects
  - **EXPERIMENTAL** Automatically opens chest for you once near
    - Only when safe, max one time and it very rarely stuck you